-While this is the introductory course for those wishing to major in world missions, one major purpose of Introduction to Missions is to build globally-minded pastors and lay leaders.
+While Introduction to Missions is the introductory course for those wishing to major in world missions, one major purpose of Introduction to Missions is to build globally-minded pastors and lay leaders.
 For that reason, the course is part of the ministry curriculum for all religion majors.
-Thus, the class will be largely populated by those who are headed to something other than cross- cultural, expatriate missionary service.
+Thus, the class will be largely populated by those who are headed to something other than cross-cultural, expatriate missionary service.

 Course Syllabus [ "What is a